loansindi/ps1rfid/README.md

 Making things work
 -----
+**The BeagleBone**

+This software is targeted at Debian Jessie.
+From the default image, update `/etc/apt/sources.list` to point at 'jessie' instead of 'wheezy'

+**Required Packages**

+*Debian*
+* libzmq3 (libzmq3-dev ?)
+* golang (at the time of writing this is Go v1.3.2-1)

+*Golang*
+* github.com/pebbe/zmq4
+* github.com/hybridgroup/gobot
+* github.com/hybridgroup/gobot/platforms/beaglebone
+* github.com/hybridgroup/gobot/platforms/gpio
+* github.com/tarm/goserial

-Cloning this repo to your BBB is the first step.
+Cloning this repo to your BBB (and building an executable) is the next step.
 The primary challenges:

 * Launching application on startup of the BBB
 * Enabling non-root access to the GPIO